-Deep learning methods have been successfully applied in many fields such as image processing, speech recognition, etc., but the data in these fields are in Euclidean space.
-However, the data present in real world networks are in non-Euclidean space, so traditional deep learning methods do not work well to extract features from graphs.Kipf et al. \cite{kipf2016semi} proposed a multilayer graph convolutional neural network that can be used directly on graph data, which aggregates the node information of its neighbors and generates new node embeddings that contain rich neighborhood information.
+Deep learning methods have been successfully applied in many fields such as image processing and speech recognition.
+However, many traditional deep learning methods do not work well in extracting features from graphs that exist in non-Euclidean space.
+Kipf et al.~\cite{kipf2016semi} proposed a multilayer graph convolutional neural network that can be directly applied to graph data.
+This learning method aggregates information from a node and its neighbors, generating new node embeddings that contain rich neighborhood information.

-In this work, we use a graph convolutional neural network to learn node embeddings in a line graph, where a node in the line graph can represent an edge in the original graph.
-The graph convolutional neural network can aggregate the information of neighboring nodes to generate a new node embedding that contains rich neighbor information.
-Therefore, the node embeddings in the line graph can be used to predict the target edge connection weights in the network.
+In this work, we use a GCN to learn node embeddings for the line graph, where each node represents a link in the original subgraph.
+The obtained node embeddings of the line graph are then used to predict the weight of the target link in the original subgraph.